fg-research/website/blog/product/posts/inception-time-epilepsy-recognition.rst

     in the <a href=http://www.timeseriesclassification.com>UCR Time Series Classification Archive</a>
     <a href="#references">[4]</a>.
-    The data was collected from 6 study participants who conducted 4 different activities while wearing a tri-axial accelerometer on their wrist: walking, running, sewing and mimicking epileptic seizures.
+    The data was collected from 6 study participants who conducted 4 different activities while wearing a tri-axial accelerometer (3DACM) sensor on their wrist: walking, running, sewing and simulating epileptic seizures.
-    The mimicked epileptic seizures followed a protocol defined by a medical expert.
+    The epileptic seizures were simulated following a protocol defined by a medical expert.
     </p>

     <p>
-    The dataset contains 275 three-dimensional time series of length 206.
+    The dataset contains 275 three-dimensional time series.
+Each time series includes 206 observations.
     The data was recorded at a sampling frequency of 16 Hz, and therefore the time series span approximately 13 seconds.
     137 time series (corresponding to 3 participants) are included in the training set, while the remaining 138 time series (corresponding to the 3 remaining participants) are included in the test set.